Toolbox for reconstructing quantum theory from rules on information acquisition: Landscape of inference theories

 This definition of the state of a system $S$ explicitly identifies it with the `state of information' that $O$ has acquired about $S$; $O$ assigns this state to $S$ according to his information about the $Q_i\in\cq$.
-As such, {\it the state of system $S$ is epistemic (i.e.\ a `state of knowledge') and only meaningful relative to the observer $O$}.
-This definition thus generalizes some of the beautiful ideas underlying Relational Quantum Mechanics \cite{Rovelli:1995fv,Smerlak:2006gi} to the landscape of information inference theories which we are in the process to establish.
-Although it should be emphasized that the interpretation of the quantum state as a `state of information' is certainly not new and has been proposed in various ways before (see also, e.g., \cite{Caves:1996nq,Caves:2002uq,Fuchs:fk,spekkens2007evidence,zeilinger1999foundational,Brukner:ys,Brukner:1999qf,Brukner:vn,Dakic:2009bh}) -- albeit not in such a relational manner.
+As such, {\it the state of system $S$ is epistemic (i.e.\ a `state of knowledge') and a priori only meaningful relative to the observer $O$}.
+The interpretation of the quantum state as a `state of information' is certainly not new and has been proposed in various ways before (see also, e.g., \cite{Caves:1996nq,Caves:2002uq,Fuchs:fk,spekkens2007evidence}).
+However, the above definition is closest in spirit to the ideas underlying Relational Quantum Mechanics \cite{Rovelli:1995fv,Smerlak:2006gi} and the Zeilinger-Brukner interpretation \cite{zeilinger1999foundational,Brukner:ys,Brukner:1999qf,Brukner:vn,Dakic:2009bh} and thereby generalizes them to the landscape of theories describing $O$'s acquisition of information which we are in the process to establish.

-While the state of $S$ is thus only meaningful relative to $O$, we emphasize that both the set of questions $\cq$ which $O$ may ask and the state space $\Sigma$ are to be intrinsic to the system $S$.
+While the state of $S$ is thus a priori only meaningful relative to $O$, we emphasize that both the set of questions $\cq$ which $O$ may ask and the state space $\Sigma$ are to be intrinsic to the system $S$.
 Otherwise, it would be difficult for two observers to agree on the description of a given $S$.